guildai/guildai/guild/tests/plugins.md

 ## Enumerating plugins

-Plugins can be registered by installing packages that provide entry points for the "guil.plugins" group.
-To ensure we are testing built-in plugins, we need to hack the plugin module:
+Plugins can be registered by installing packages that provide entry points for the "guild.plugins" group.
+For these tests, we want to ensure we are only working with built-ins:

-    >>> guild.plugin._plugins.limit_to_builtin()
+    >>> guild.plugin.limit_to_builtin()

 Use `iter_plugins` to iterate through the list of available plugins: